 Stanford's Wrigley Field Program in Hawaii Program is an interdisciplinary program that investigates the Earth sciences, life sciences, and Hawaiian culture to address environmental issues that arise from the interaction between man and nature.
 The program is designed for students interested in Earth systems, biology, geological and environmental sciences, and cultural anthropology.
 Led by Stanford faculty with extensive research and teaching experience in Hawaii, 20 students will spend a full quarter working, studying, and living on the islands of Hawaii, Oahu, and Kauai.

-The application for the 2022 program will be available in early 2022.
+The application for the 2022 program now open.